 An Oxford academic’s pre-application indication of willingness to supervise an enquiring applicant is not a guarantee that the applicant will be offered a place, or that the supervisor in question has capacity in that particular year.

-The Methods and Themes course is assessed by a methodological essay of up to 4,000 words.
-You will usually write two extended essays of 4,000 to 5,000 words each related to the two advanced papers.
-Finally, the dissertation of no more than 15,000 words is submitted at the end of August.
+The Methods and Themes course is assessed by a methodological essay.
+You will usually write two extended essays related to the two advanced papers.
+Finally, the dissertation is submitted at the end of August.